Home/Blog/Well-Being/Vitamins & Supplements/Vitamin A: Top Health Benefits, Best Sources & Deficiency Risks

 Carrots, spinach, papaya, and mangoes are high in vitamin A. Other sources include fish, eggs, dairy products, and vitamin A supplements.

 Vitamin C is known for its skin-whitening properties.
-It also helps in reducing pigmentation and brightening the skin.
+It also helps reduce pigmentation and brighten the skin.

 Is vitamin A good for hair growth?